 As the news of your bhapa ilish spread like a fire, few pessimists snatched it and turns the news into highly debatable coffee table discussion-

 A month later, you realized that you have spent half of your hard earned green notes on “fish” alone !
-That could have fed you four times a week in Big mac, few more burgers from the King would be so good, and not to mention the colorful scoops of German ice cream that melts your heart instantly, each time you pass by those frozen windows.
+That could have fed you four times a week in Big mac.

-Finally, you decided to adopt the new life, a more economic one, as your local grocery store is just a stone’s throw away, no burning of fuel this time, and there you find biiig fillet of Tilapia waiting for you in the deli section, you ditched it for the pink Salmon, but the Cod too catches your attention , and there are others whose names you tries to memorize – flounder, Trout , Bass, Snapper, Grouper, Herring … you return home with huge bounty of fishes.
+Finally, it dawned upon you to adopt the new life, a more economic one, as your local grocery store is just a stone’s throw away, stocked with big fillet of Tilapia , which you finally ditched it for the pink Salmon, but the Cod too catches your attention , and there are others whose names you tries to memorize – flounder, Trout , Bass, Snapper, Grouper, Herring … you returned home with huge bounty of fishes.
 With so many blogs buzzing around, it is never much difficult to find, which fish goes well with pasta, which fish need to be just baked and not fried, which fish loves mustard and which is right for making fish fingers.

 But back home, many are not happy with your “fishy” adventure – and this is how it reflects –